vaibhavsingh11207-dotcom/n8n-image-pipeline/README.md

 ## 🧠 How It Works

-The workflow consists of three main stages:
+The workflow consists of four main stages:

 ```text
 Text Prompt